 Both you and your friends need to have the same password set, and then you’ll only be able to see each other’s summon signs.
 No one else can see yours or join you unless they have the same password.

 People that are having issues joining each other should try to set a short and simple password that’s hard to mess up.
-If they still are having issues, then it might be a network issue.
+If they still have issues, it might be a network issue.

 Later on, I’m going to explain Soul level and weapon-level restrictions on joining friends.
 These don’t apply to anyone using password matching, so you and your co-op buddy don’t have to worry about those.

 Any player who wishes to be summoned to another world must first obtain the White Sign Soapstone.
 It’s easy to get and can be obtained early in the game.

 Right after you defeat the Taurus Demon, look for an NPC called Solaire of Astora.
 He can be found before you cross the bridge to the Undead Parish and is recognizable by the red sun on his clothes.

 He should give it to you right away upon speaking to him.
 You will be forced to kill him to obtain the Soapstone if he doesn’t.